sebrighte/IOS_Shortcuts/Memory/README.md

 ### Download:

-I cant take the credit for this and below is a lnk to the authors site and shortcut download
+I cant possibly take the credit for this great piece of work, below is a lnk to the authors site and shortcut download

 ## [Authors Web Site](https://nadnosliw.wordpress.com/2021/10/28/persistent-variables-for-ios-and-ipados-shortcuts)